open/close all foldersThe characters of Hotline Miami and its sequel, Wrong Number. Beware of spoilers!

 - Western Terrorists: They're part of a Neo-Nationalist organization that's attempting to topple the Russo-American Coalition by threatening people into murdering The Mafiya.
 This, along with the colonel's actions, bites them in the ass, as it causes America to be nuked.

 "It's just a film..."An actor portraying a fictionalized version of Jacket in the movie Midnight Animal, wearing the Pig mask ("Aubrey").
 His character in the film is referred to as the Pig Butcher.
 He is haunted by nightmares of Richard, who torments him over his role in the film.

-- Adaptational Attractiveness: In the game, Martin is is a Fat Bastard without the prettiest of faces.
+- Adaptational Attractiveness: In the game, Martin is a Fat Bastard without the prettiest of faces.
 In the digital comic, he's slimmer and considerably more handsome when he takes his pig mask off after filming.

-- Becoming the Mask: Richard tells him that this is happening.
+- Becoming the Mask: Richard tells him that this is happening, though Martin pleads with him that it's only a film.

 - Fat Bastard: Notably overweight; combine this with his role and growing psychosis...